kf6009/CarPark/README.md

 # CarPark
-Pluscal/TLA+ model of a car-park
+Simple TLA+ model of a car-park